Fuente de Tlaloc

 FAQs

 • Is it family-friendly?
-Yes, the park is great for families, with plenty of space for children to play and explore.
+Yes, the fountain and surrounding park are great for families, offering plenty of space for children to play and explore.

 Open 24 hours